isabella232/www-project-top-10-card-game/index.md

 3. The OWASP Top 10 Card Game is currently in the Incubator category.
 Ideas are being fleshed out and proven.
 Development is still underway.

+4. The OWASP Top 10 Card Game is a documentation project that seeks to further OWASP goals and raise awareness about application security.
+Spin-offs from this project may take any media form (e.g. CBT, videos, games, etc.) and are not limited to a print deliverable.

 <table>